felixlu07/erpnext_rdss/wiki_page/docs/Achondroplasia.md

 - Surgical interventions for skeletal complications
 - Psychological support
 - Adaptive equipment and accommodations
+- Management of respiratory and neurological complications
+- Regular hearing and vision screenings

 ### Clinical Trials and Studies
 Current research focuses on: